Bigelow Hollow State Park

 • Blue/White Dot – Breakneck Pond Trail 2.06 miles

-• This section of trail is also known as Cat Rocks in its rugged northern half.
-Nearly the entire length of this western side is rocky, rugged, and hilly with brief reprieves along the water.
-This can be a taxing hike but it well worth it to combine with the Nipmuck on the eastern side for the full pond loop.
+• This section of trail is rocky and technical along the waters edge, the rugged northern half is also known as Cat Rocks.
+The entire length of this western side is rocky, rugged, and hilly with brief reprieves along the water.
+This can be a taxing hike but it well worth it to combine with the Nipmuck on the eastern side for the full loop around the pond.
+The total distance is around 6 miles from parking area and back.

 Swimming